nkfoss/ohm-str/README.md

 - Typescript
 - RxJS
 - Bootstrap 4+
-- Karma / Jasmine
 - Angular-Material
-- Node.js

 ## Functionality

 ### Login and getting started

 Ohm-Str uses Firebase Authentication (leveraging OAuth 2.0).
-Existing users can sign in, but all new sers must personally ask me to sign up.
-Once signed in, the landing page displays a datepicker.
+Existing users can sign in, but all new users must personally ask me to sign up.
+The sign-in form uses classes from Bootstrap 4.
+Once signed in, the landing page displays a datepicker (the Angular Material datepicker is used here).
 You can chose a past date when you worked out, the current day, or plan workouts for a future date.

 <table>
   <tr>